 Planning your DC wedding?
 I’ve photographed weddings at more venues than I can count, but these are my absolute favorites.
-You have novel, classic, and rustic (who doesn’t love a barn?!)
-Now, let’s get to my favorite Washington DC wedding venues.
+You have novel, classic, modern, rustic (who doesn’t love a barn?!), and other adjectives.
+Now, let’s get to some of the best wedding venues in DC.

 The LINE DC

-Let’s start with “novel.”
-The LINE DC is a repurposed church.
+The LINE DC is actually a repurposed church!
 They even converted the pipe organ into a sculpture hanging from the ceiling.
 There are so many nooks throughout the building that offer great photo opportunities.

 Woodrow Wilson House